-These regulations use new terminology.
-The student authorizations issued under the 1978 Immigration Act are called study permits under the new system.
-Under current legislation, students were considered as visitors who had received student authorizations.
-The new Regulations make foreign students a prescribed class of persons who may obtain temporary resident status and who have been issued student permits.
+The Regulations make foreign students a prescribed class of persons who may obtain temporary resident status and who have been issued study permits.
 Hence, foreign students have the same obligations as temporary residents.

-The exemption period has been increased from three to six months in order to harmonize it with the length of stay normally authorized for visitors.
-The Regulations state that, despite this exemption, students may obtain a student permit before applying for authorization to enter Canada.
+The Regulations state that students may obtain a study permit before applying for authorization to enter Canada.
 This will allow them to apply later, in Canada, for an extension or for changes to the conditions imposed when they entered in order to pursue studies over a longer period of time.

-The new provisions allow officers to refuse to issue or renew student permits for foreign nationals who previously studied without a permit or who failed to comply with the conditions imposed when they entered the country, unless one year has passed since their infringement.
-Under the old system, a visitor’s infringement of the Act, or of the conditions of his of her entry to Canada, was used only as a reason for not issuing an employment authorization.
+The new provisions allow officers to refuse to issue or renew study permits for foreign nationals who previously studied without a permit or who failed to comply with the conditions imposed when they entered the country, unless 6 months has passed since their infringement.

-Allowing foreign nationals to take courses or study programs in Canada of six months or less without study permits facilitates the recruitment of foreign students for short periods of study in Canada while eliminating additional administrative procedures.
-This helps our partners in educational institutions to compete with other countries and increase their share of the market of international students.
+Allowing foreign nationals to take courses or study programs in Canada of 6 months or less without study permits facilitates the recruitment of foreign students for short periods of study in Canada while eliminating additional administrative procedures.
+This helps educational institutions to compete with other countries and increase their share of the market of international students.

-In addition to increasing our share of the market, this generates significant economic benefits for Canada, since each foreign student spends an average of $20,000 per year on tuition fees and living expenses.
+In addition to increasing our share of the market, this generates significant economic benefits for Canada, since each foreign student spends at least of $30,000 per year on tuition fees and living expenses.

-Authorizing officers to refuse study permit applications from foreign nationals who have failed to comply with the Act, unless one year has passed since their last infringement, enhances program integrity.
-In addition, these provisions encourage foreign nationals to respect their obligations, including the imposed conditions, and to comply with the Act.
+Authorizing officers to refuse study permit applications from foreign nationals who have failed to comply with the Act, unless 6 months have passed since their last infringement, enhances program integrity.
+These provisions encourage foreign nationals to respect their obligations.

 Finally, establishing criteria in the Regulations that make it possible to identify the educational institutions for which study permits may be issued, helps ensure consistent application and makes it possible to consider newly created educational institutions using the same parameters.